Soil Health Technician

 • HIP Ag Demonstration (POD) Operations:

-• Collaborate with nursery technician on plant propagation and outplantings
+• Collaborate with Nursery Technician on plant propagation and outplantings

 • Data Collection and Reporting: